thanmitsel/TransactionsApp/README.md

 To run the application on localhost navigate to the directory that contains the bokeh_app and run:
 > bokeh serve --show bokeh_app/

-I have developed this app based on [WillKoehrsen](https://github.com/WillKoehrsen/Bokeh-Python-Visualization "Github Profile") tutorials.
+I have developed this app based on [WillKoehrsen](https://github.com/WillKoehrsen/Bokeh-Python-Visualization "Github Profile") tutorials..